Pylons/pyramid/docs/narr/urldispatch.rst

 Custom Route Predicates
 ~~~~~~~~~~~~~~~~~~~~~~~

-Each of the predicate callables fed to the ``custom_predicates``
+Each of the predicate callables fed to the ``custom_predicates`` argument of
-argument of :meth:`pyramid.configuration.Configurator.add_route` or
-the ``custom_predicates`` ZCML attribute must be a callable accepting
+:meth:`pyramid.configuration.Configurator.add_route` must be a callable
-two arguments.
-The first argument passed to a custom predicate is a
+accepting two arguments.
+The first argument passed to a custom predicate is
-dictionary conventionally named ``info``.
+a dictionary conventionally named ``info``.
 The second argument is the
 current :term:`request` object.

 The ``info`` dictionary has a number of contained values: ``match`` is